 You know the episode of Friends where Joey writes a reference letter to the adoption agency on behalf of Monica and Chandler?
 He learns to use a thesaurus and then uses it on every single word so nothing makes sense.

 That’s differentiation.
-It doesn’t make sense on every single outcome.
+It doesn’t make sense for every single outcome.

 Back to the math lesson.
 This is where assessment comes in.
 These would be my report card comments if it was the end of the term for the multiplication.